-Trello and Jira are two popular tools for task and project management.
+Trello and Jira Software are two popular tools for task and project management.
 In fact, they’re siblings!
 These two Atlassian products each have their own strengths, so it’s important to know the facts so you can choose the right tool for your needs.
-This article will explore the differences between Trello and Jira so you can know which one you should use.
+This article will explore the differences between Trello and Jira Software so you can know which one you should use.

 Trello is a simple, Kanban-style task manager that makes it easy to see what needs to be done and who’s working on what.
 It’s great for small teams or individual users who need a quick and easy way to keep track of their tasks.

-Jira is a more powerful tool that’s designed for larger projects with multiple team members.
+Jira Software is a more powerful tool that’s designed for larger projects with multiple team members.
 It includes features like sprint planning, time tracking, and advanced reporting.
 That makes it a more useful option for bigger teams and organizations or agencies that want to deliver detailed analysis of the work they’re doing for clients.

 Below, you’ll find our Golden Eggs, the best project management software options out of the dozens we’ve tested.